-On view in DIFFERENCE MACHINES (Oct 16th 2021 - January 16th 2022 at the Albright-Knox Art Gallery of Buffalo NY) and Future Ecologies (Fall 2021 at Vox Populi of Philadelphia PA) Rootpicker is a queer nature documentary and video essay combining footage of wild yams thriving in loving multi-species constellations, with animated scientific diagrams, and narration performed by Gabriela Cordoba Vivas.
+On view in DIFFERENCE MACHINES (Oct 16th 2021 - January 16th 2022 at the Albright-Knox Art Gallery of Buffalo NY) and Future Ecologies (Fall 2021 at Vox Populi of Philadelphia PA) Root Picker is a queer nature documentary focused on a family of wild yams found throughout the Americas.
+Footage of yams thriving in swampy wetland ecologies is viewed through screen interfaces mapping the steroid hormonal molecular transformations that occur between yam, fungal, and human bodies.
 On view for DIFFERENCE MACHINES at Albright-Knox gallery of Buffalo NY, the video installation accompanies a bioreactor that incubates fungal microbes fermenting phytosteroids extracted from wild yams, and transforming them into progesterone and other steroid hormones.

 Issue 13 of Culture Push's digital publication PUSH/PULL, edited by artist and organizer Eli Brown, brought together people "who are doing intergenerational work in the community, are making work around trans-ness and time, or hold critiques around the systems in place meant to serve LGBTQ+ folks who are aging."
 My contribution included an excerpt of the text MAPPING A HORMONE HYPEROBJECT illustrated with a series of digital collages and video works from the virtual exhibition Molecular Female.

 Molecular Female is a virtual exhibition that explores the history of the search for plants used in the development and production of synthetic hormones.
 Released initially by El Museo of Buffalo NY where the show also had a physical presence through the month of October.